 Don’t contribute to our planetary demise if you have a choice.
 Be a better person.
 Make the effort.
 Walk.
 Get in shape.
 Get back to health, because you CAN lower cholesterol naturally without putting a dent on the planet Earth.

-My upcoming book will give you details myths and truths about lowering cholesterol and the best and most eco-friendly ways to get your heart in peak shape.
-In the meantime enjoy “The Ultimate Guide to Low & Fluctuating Blood Pressure” to get you going in the right direction.
+Always choose the most eco-friendly ways to get your heart in peak shape.
+“The Ultimate Guide to Low & Fluctuating Blood Pressure” can get you going in the right direction.